 This means that I need to raise £10000.

 The women of Homeward Bound are not prepared to wait for someone else to do something.
 We want to represent women in science.
 We want to make an impact in tackling climate change.
 We want to do that now.

-I will be learning leadership skills, climate science and visibility techniques from global frontrunners.
+I will be learning leadership skills, strategic planning, climate science and visibility techniques from global frontrunners.
 I am excited to have my ideas challenged and my perspectives changed by both the course leaders and other participants.
 I am excited to make that impact.

 Help that dream become a reality.